dmcg/dmcg.github.io/_posts/2020-11-22-inline-tiny-types.md

 As I've said, this is a subversion of the inline class initialisation rules and won't be safe if you accept calls in from Java.
 I'm also not sure how marshalling technologies like Jackson or kotlinx.serialisation will interact with the technique.
 For pure Kotlin codebases though I think it's worth a try, as tiny types can significantly improve the readability and safety of our code.

+Come back soon, because I'll present a tiny tiny types framework using phantom types to reduce the amount of boilerplate code required.